BIO6032/2019_replication_HastingsPowell_1991/article/article.md

 and $z$ for the selected parameters (in supplement of this paper).

-Figure 3 showed the divergence of trajectories caused by a small change in initial conditions when the system exhibited chaotic behavior.
+Figure 3 showed the divergence of trajectories caused by a small change in initial conditions when the system exhibited chaotic behaviour.
 To replicate the figure, we plotted the trajectory for species $x$ between time steps 0 and 500 starting at $x$ = 0.77, then changed the initial $x$ value by 0.01 (to $x$ =0.78) and plotted the new trajectory for the same interval on the same graph.

-Figure 4 illustrated the appearance of chaotic behavior as a function of changes in $b_1$.
+Figure 4 illustrated the appearance of chaotic behaviour as a function of changes in $b_1$.
 To replicate it, we constructed a bifurcation diagram for species $z$ where we varied values of $b_1$ from 2.2 to 6.2 in steps of 0.01.
 However, our approach had to be slightly different.
-Hastings & Powell constructed what we consider a special type of bifurcation diagram, representing only the maxima of $z$ as a function of $b_1$, rather than all possible values in the system's behavior, as in a typical logistic bifurcation diagram.
+Hastings & Powell constructed what we consider a special type of bifurcation diagram, representing only the maxima of $z$ as a function of $b_1$, rather than all possible values in the system's behaviour, as in a typical logistic bifurcation diagram.
 This raised the problem of correctly identifying the maximum values in the cycling dynamic.
 Moreover, Hastings & Powell mentioned that, in order to clarify their figure, they eliminated points resulting from the secondary local maxima in the cycling dynamics of species $z$, but they did not provide details on how they identified such points.
 Hence, we adopted the following method:
-1) we selected the 1000 last solutions for our system between time steps 1 and 10 000, in order to eliminate transient behavior;
+1) we selected the 1000 last solutions for our system between time steps 1 and 10 000, in order to eliminate transient behaviour;
 2) we selected the values that were greater than both their preceding and following values, which identified local maxima only;
 and 3) we only kept values that were greater than a given threshold of the cycle's maximal